open-telemetry/opentelemetry-java-instrumentation/RELEASING.md

 To make a patch release, open the patch release build workflow in your browser [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation/actions/workflows/patch-release-build.yml).

 You will see a button that says "Run workflow".
+Press the button, then enter the following:
+* Use workflow from: <select the branch from dropdown list, e.g. `v1.9.x`>
-Press the button, then enter the release branch to use (e.g. `v1.9.x`) and the version of the release (e.g. `1.9.1`).
-Yes there is redundancy between these two inputs that we plan to address.
+* The release branch to use: <e.g. `v1.9.x`>
+* The version of the release: <e.g. `1.9.1`>

+(Yes there is redundancy between the above inputs that we plan to address.)